l2brb/Sp3llsWizard/README.md

 ```

-Next, we run our algorithm on the generated workflow nets to derive the corresponding Declare specification in JSON format.
+We run our algorithm on the generated workflow nets to derive the corresponding Declare specification in JSON format.
 The scripts record memory usage (in MB) and execution time (in ms) during processing.

 | **Event log** | **Trans.** | **Places** | **Nodes** | **Mem.usage [MB]** | **Exec.time [ms]** |
 |---------------|-----------:|-----------:|----------:|-------------------:|-------------------:|